The Company Men

-The Company Men is 2010 American drama film, written and directed by John Wells.
+The Company Men is a 2010 American drama film, written and directed by John Wells.
 It features Ben Affleck, Kevin Costner, Chris Cooper and Tommy Lee Jones.

 It premiered at the 26th Sundance Film Festival on January 22, 2010 and had a one-week run in December 10, 2010 to be eligible for the year's Academy Awards.
 The movie was released commercially in the United States and Canada on January 21, 2011.